rp2323/data_analysis_portfolio/cary_police_data_project/cpd_readme.md

 * 13B - *simple assault*
 * 13C - *intimidation*

-However, some incidents with the same UCR (26A) code were logged with distinct crime_type descriptions:
+However, some incidents with the same Universal Crime Reporting code (26A) were logged with distinct crime_type descriptions:
 * *fraud - confidence games/larceny by trick*
 * *fraud - failure to return hired property*
 * *fraud - obtaining property by false pretense*
 * *fraud - pharmaceutical fraud*

 To facilitate the analysis, I used XLOOKUP in Excel to standardize the crime type entries so that similar incident types would be grouped together.
-(For the example above, the four crime types were standardized as simply ‘fraud.’)
+For the example above, the four crime types were standardized as simply ‘fraud.’

 Once the recategorization was complete I uploaded the cpd_data2 table data to Postgres as 'cpd_data3' with an added column of standardized incident types.

 Those adjustments helped draw insights from the 'all other' category, with fraud consistently composing the majority of the category's incidents, followed by destruction/damage/vandalism of property.